terminalfeed

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: verifying an on-chain Base mainnet USDC transfer and returning a bearer token plus credit count.
-It also implicitly distinguishes from sibling tools like tf_payment_buy_credits.
+The description clearly states it is a POST endpoint that verifies an on-chain USDC transfer and returns a bearer token plus credit count.
+It distinguishes itself from sibling tools like tf_payment_buy_credits and tf_payment_balance by specifying it is used after sending USDC.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.